20 Inner Child Healing Prompts to Spark Healing

 How would you define an inner child?

-An inner child is the part of you that feels like a child, but it’s also the part that feels hurt, scared, angry, and frustrated.
+An inner child is the part of you that feels like a child but also the part that feels hurt, scared, angry, and frustrated.

 It’s not just your emotions.
-It’s more than that; it’s also your true essence—your soul—and it wants to feel safe and secure.
-When you’re in touch with your inner child, you know everything will be okay.
+It’s more than that; it’s your true essence—your soul—and it wants to feel safe and secure.
+You know everything will be okay when you’re in touch with your inner child.
 She doesn’t want drama or stress; she wants to feel safe and secure.
 Your inner child needs attention, love, and protection from others, especially yourself!

 How can I get in touch with my inner child?

 For example, if you feel tension in your jaw or teeth, try holding a pillow or stuffed animal in your mouth and smiling.
-If you feel the rage boiling up inside of you, imagine yourself as a small child playing with blocks or Legos.
-It’s important to acknowledge that these feelings exist within us—and that they’re perfectly normal.
+If you feel the rage boiling inside you, imagine yourself as a small child playing with blocks or Legos.
+It’s important to acknowledge that these feelings exist within us and are perfectly normal.

 Questions to ask your inner child